 We pause for a Starbucks in the sunshine outside the Flatiron building before facing our biggest challenge yet – negotiating the NY Subway.
 A quick consultation of the subway app and we’re off to find the R line over to Brooklyn Heights.
 Except we fail to read the signs and heed the verbal announcements advising that this particular line is not travelling to Brooklyn today.
 When the penny finally drops (“This train is not…I repeat NOT…travelling to Brooklyn”) we scramble off the train and reassess our options.
 Our nearest subway station (which does not involve the R line) appears to be Park Place.
 A short distance on the map; a long distance in reality.

 Eventually we are settled on our second subway of the morning, and this time we successfully make it all the way over to Brooklyn Heights.
 We are turned around slightly on exiting Clark St station, but we soon locate the promenade for those classic Manhattan skyline views.
-Tummy rumbles suggest that lunchtime is overdue, and we stop at Brooklyn Bridge Garden Bar for a beer and birthday lunch overlooking the East River.
+Tummy rumbles suggest that lunchtime is overdue, and we stop at Brooklyn Bridge Garden Bar (NOW CLOSED) for a beer and birthday lunch overlooking the East River.
 This is followed by the all important ice cream from Brooklyn Ice Cream Factory.
 The unplanned time spent this morning at TOTR and the library have pushed our itinerary back by an hour or so, and it dawns on us that walking the Brooklyn Bridge as planned will leave us missing our 3pm 9/11 memorial timeslot.
 So we make our way back to the subway, promising to revisit Brooklyn and walk the bridge tomorrow.

 We return to Park Place.
 On emerging into the sunlight, we spend a panicked 10 minutes trying to locate the correct direction for the memorial.
 For such a touristy city, there are very few tourist-friendly information cues available.
 A map would be nice.
 Or even a signpost.
 However, we eventually follow the crowds and make the memorial within the allotted 30 minute time slot.